 - Unlimited traffic

 At first sight The Proxy Store impresses with 30M of residential IPs and unlimited traffic plans.
 Sadly, the real-world experience disappoints: the proxies are slow and often time out.
 Some other things cause concern, too: the company’s blog hasn’t been updated in three years, while the coupon on the home page still says ‘2018’.
 Is everything OK, guys?

 Because The Proxy Store doesn’t limit traffic, limitations come in the form of threads, proxy pool size, and locations.
 The pricing starts at $97/month, and the most popular plan goes for $297.
 Due to the company’s business model, it’s not easy to compare it with the competitors – you’ll have to consider your needs.

 You can get a free trial by contacting The Proxy Store’s customer support.

 - Lackluster customer support

-On the bright side: a huge proxy pool with 26M IPs and unlimited bandwidth to make use of it.
+On the bright side: a huge proxy pool with 26M IPs and unlimited traffic to make use of it.
 On the not-so-bright side: slow proxies full of connection errors, no city-level targeting.
 Oh, and customer support that fails to reply within 24 hours.
 Proceed with caution.

 Microleaves has plans starting from $250 and going up to $50,000 for the most demanding users.
 The only limitation is the number of ports you can access.
-Note that you might not be able to use geo-targeting or work with certain websites (such as Facebook, Youtube, or Amazon) unless you buy one of their Special plans.
+Note that you might not be able to use geo-targeting or work with certain websites (such as Facebook, Youtube, or Amazon) unless you buy one of the Special plans.
 Naturally, at extra cost.